 PayPal vs Wise is one of the most searched comparisons in international money transfers, and for good reason: these two platforms are used by tens of millions of people to send money abroad, yet their fee structures, exchange rates, and overall value are dramatically different.
 If you are trying to decide whether PayPal or Wise is better for your next international transfer, this guide breaks down exactly what each one charges, how fast they move money, and which comes out ahead in every category.

-This Wise vs PayPal comparison reviews both platforms across four dimensions: fees and exchange rates, transfer speed, safety and trust, and service quality.
+This Wise vs PayPal for international payments review scores both platforms across four dimensions: fees and exchange rates, transfer speed, safety and trust, and service quality.
 Both platforms have their place, but for the majority of international transfers, the data points clearly in one direction.
 Read on to find out which is right for you.

 PayPal vs Wise: Quick Overview